spdrman/rust-demo/README.md

 https://www.youtube.com/results?search_query=Groove+Matter+%2B+97+Ways

-Take the result and pick the first one and store it
+Take the result of each loop iteration, pick the first item in the result, and store it in a YPlaylistItem struct

+Your end result should be a vector of YPlaylistItem structs.

+See tests in the youtube.rs spider for examples of some code that will help, and also the additional instructions in the comment at the top of that file.

 #### WARNING!!!
 ATTENTION!!!
 Do the above behind a VPN, and implement a time delay between each call to Youtube (use 10sec delay to be safe)